robertorosero/pyhtonmig/Doc/library/random.rst

    the time :func:`setstate` was called.

+.. function:: jumpahead(n)

+   Change the internal state to one different from and likely far away from the current state.  *n* is a non-negative integer which is used to scramble the current state vector.
+This is most useful in multi-threaded programs, in conjunction with multiple instances of the :class:`Random` class:
+   :meth:`setstate` or :meth:`seed` can be used to force all instances into the same internal state, and then :meth:`jumpahead` can be used to force the instances' states far apart.

 .. function:: getrandbits(k)

    Returns a python integer with *k* random bits.
 This method is supplied with